antariandel/daqhats_dev/README.md

 Refer to the README.md file in each example folder for more information.

 ## Usage
-The following is a basic Python example demonstrating how to read each MCC 118 voltage input channel and display the results.
+The following is a basic Python example demonstrating how to read MCC 118 voltage inputs and display channel values.
 ```
 	#!/usr/bin/env python
 	#